Abdülmecid II: Crown Prince

-On 4 July 1918, his first cousin Mehmed VI Vahdeddin became Sultan and Abdulmejid was named Veliahd.
+On 4 July 1918, Mehmed VI Vahdeddin became Sultan and Abdulmejid was named Veliahd.

 British intelligence reported him to be a moderate man popular with the people with eloquent French.
 While his sympathies for the Kemalists were well known, he was also an Anglophile who had hired an English tutor for his son and had a portrait of Lord Palmerston hanging in one of his rooms.
 Though he sympathized with the Turkish Nationalist Movement, in an interview with The Morning Post he requested assistance from the international community lest Unionist dictatorship return to the Ottoman Empire, even though most of the Turkish nationalists were ex-Unionists.
 He held a deep personal enmity with Damat Ferid Pasha, whose appointments to the Grand Vizierate was greatly affecting his once close relationship with his cousin the Sultan.

 British intelligence were suspicious he was going to defect to the nationalists.
-Mustafa Kemal eventually attempted to recruit Abdulmejid to his cause, inviting him to lead the nationalist movement.
+Mustafa Kemal Pasha (Atatürk) eventually attempted to recruit Abdulmejid to his cause, inviting him to lead the nationalist movement.
 Abdulmejid's prestige would increase the legitimacy of the nationalists' cause and decrease the pressure the nationalists faced by royalists.
 Initially, the crown prince was excited of the possibility to be the face of the nationalist movement.
 But after consulting trusted friends for a few days, including Ahmed İzzet Pasha, he believed his defection would cause much bloodshed and instability in the Ottoman family.